torbjon/typeahead-rails/README.md

-# Typeahead in JavaScript in Rails3
+# Twitter typeahead for Rails 3

-Provides an easy-to-use Rails 3.1 asset for [typeahead.js](http://twitter.github.io/typeahead.js/)
+Provides an easy-to-use Rails 3.1 or higher asset for [typeahead.js](http://twitter.github.io/typeahead.js/) This gem includes the standard and minified versions of the assets.

 ## Installation